-- Construct Long View Trail along Shields Street to connect Fort Collins and Loveland. - Consider adding parking lot off Trilby between power substation and railroad tracks.
+- > Construct Long View Trail along Shields Street to connect Fort Collins and Loveland. - > Evaluate need to construct a parking lot off Trilby between power substation and railroad tracks after Long View Trail is constructed. - Work with other City departments to determine if construction of a sidewalk or trail on the south side of Trilby is feasible before funding for a parking lot is obtained.